AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 ::

- grep -Eio "\b[a-z0-9._%+-]+@[a-z0-9.-]+\.[a-z]{2,6}\b" file.txt  # grep emails to a list ps auxw | grep firefox  # accepts standard input
+ grep -Eio "\b[a-z0-9._%+-]+@[a-z0-9.-]+\.[a-z]{2,6}\b" file.txt  # grep emails to a list ps auxw | grep firefox  # grep currently running firefox processes

 :Exersice: make a pipe that counts number of files/directories (inluding dot files) in your directory
 :Exercise:
  - grep directories out of ``ls -l``
- - grep all but blank lines in the file
+ - grep all but blank lines in the file (Hint: 'man grep' for regular expression)
+ - expand the previous one to filter out commented lines (start with #)
 :Exercise*: expand ``du`` to list dot files/directories also
 :Exercise*: Count unique logged in users on kosh/taltta/triton or anywhere else

 && and ||
 ----